SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-cms-solutions-for-websites/rule.md

 Assuming you want enterprise features, Kontent is preferred as the Headless CMS of choice over Contentful.

 **Source:** [Kentico Kontent vs. Contentful](https://kontent.ai/compare/contentful)

+## Hybrid CMS: Optimizely

+Optimizely has a hybrid model where they provide you both headless capability and a fully featured UI.
+As such, you can get the best of both worlds by going down this route.
+However,

 ## Dead CMSs